 Real Traveler Insights

 The reviews paint a generally positive picture.
-Many praise the knowledgeable guides, with some calling out specific guides like Romina and Lisa for their local expertise and personable approach.
+Many praise the guides, with some calling out specific guides like Romina and Lisa for their local expertise and personable approach.
 “She did a great job,” said one reviewer about the guide at Vernazza, and others appreciated how guides managed time, especially in busy towns.

 Some travelers, however, express disappointment about the pace.
 “Wish we had more time at the villages,” was a common sentiment, but most understood the constraints of train schedules.
 It’s worth noting that crowd levels can be high during peak season, making it challenging to find quiet moments for pictures or relaxing strolls.